 - How much downtime can you afford?
 The deeper the laser, the longer the downtime and the more conscientious you need to be with your post-laser recovery.
 You’ll need to apply more recovery products as well.

-- Are you willing to take the risks of PIH / Hypopigmentation ?
-This is more pronounced if you have darker skin type.
-There’s always risks with every medical treatment.
+- Are you willing to take the risks of PIH/Hypopigmentation ?
+This is more pronounced if you have a darker skin type.
+There are always risks with every medical treatment.

 Hope that helps!